GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_SysML.md

 The general idea is to map a high number of SysML elements to a small model core in SpecIF.
 This model core consist of the fundamental modeling elements Actor, State and Event and the two SpecIF-Elements SpecIF:Diagram and SpecIF:Collection.
 Mapped elements in the mapping tables should have a matching semantic meaning, e.g. a SysML Action is an active element.
-Regarding to the SpecIF Vocabulary (https://specif.de/apps/view.html#import=%22../examples/Vocabulary.specifz%22), a FMC:Actor represents a active element.
+Regarding to the [SpecIF Vocabulary](https://specif.de/apps/view.html#import=%22../examples/Vocabulary.specifz%22), a FMC:Actor represents an active element.
 Since these definitions match both elements can be added to the mapping table.

 ### Resource mapping table
 |UML-Metaclass |EA-Element.Type |SpecIF Resource Class |dcterms:type|Remark|